 Entrance Requirement: Applicants should be holders of a First Class or Upper Second Class Honours degree (or have a GPA of at least 3.0) and have some related work experience.

 How to Apply: Applications must be submitted via the CCRIF online programme platform.

 - A complete application form.

 - A curriculum vitae.

 - Letter of intent explaining reasons for applying and how the course of study will contribute to reducing vulnerabilities to hazards in Caribbean countries and building the capacity of their countries in disaster-risk management.
 Reference to CCRIF-related activities is relevant.
-The letter should also indicate long term career goals as well as any other relevant information the Committee can consider in awarding the scholarship.
+The letter should also indicate long term career goals as well as any other relevant information the Committee can consider in awarding the program.

 - Two reports from academic referees attesting to the applicants’ academic ability and potential.

 - A professional reference from a current employer explaining how the nominee and the home institution will benefit from this new knowledge and expertise and indicating that the employer is willing to facilitate the bonding of the student to the national government upon completion of the degree programme.